 - August 2012—Captive Trail was named a finalist in the WILLA Literary Awards and the ACFW Carol Awards.

 - March 2013—Captive Trail was a selection of the Crossings Book Club.

 - March & April 2014—The New England Romance Collection was named to the Evangelical Christian Publishers' Association's bestseller list in both months.

-- August 2014—The Prairie Dreams Trilogy was a selection of the Literary Guild.
+- August 2014—The Prairie Dreams Trilogy and Westward Christmas Brides were both a selection of the Literary Guild and Crossings Book Club.